-1.1 The purpose of the report is to:

-- update the Committee on the performance of the city markets, including St George's Market and the Christmas Market at the City Hall; - set out priority areas of work for the coming year at St George's Market; and - seek approval for a markets licence, as part of the Cathedral Quarter Arts Festival (CQAF) in early May 2019.
+- 1.1 The purpose of the report is to: - update the Committee on the performance of the city markets, including St George's Market and the Christmas Market at the City Hall; - set out priority areas of work for the coming year at St George's Market; and - seek approval for a markets licence, as part of the Cathedral Quarter Arts Festival (CQAF) in early May 2019.

-- i. note the performance of the Christmas Market, including the economic impact and contribution to the City; - ii. agree the priority areas of investment in St. George's Market for the coming financial year; and - iii. approve the granting of a markets licence for a market to take place in St. Anne's Cathedral on 2nd May 2019, as part of Cathedral Quarter Arts Festival.
+- 2.1 The Committee is requested to: - i. note the performance of the Christmas Market, including the economic impact and contribution to the City; - ii. agree the priority areas of investment in St. George's Market for the coming financial year; and - iii. approve the granting of a markets licence for a market to take place in St. Anne's Cathedral on 2nd May 2019, as part of Cathedral Quarter Arts Festival.